 This tutorial aims to help you understand how to combine Vezér and HeavyM.
 To follow it, you’ll need both apps.
-If you don’t already have them, you can download a demo version of Vezér on their website (only on Mac OS) and get a trial of HeavyM here.
+If you don’t already have them, you can get a trial of HeavyM here and download a demo version of Vezér on their website (only on Mac OS, see bottom of the page Windows alternatives).

 As per their website, “Vezér is a versatile, feature-packed and timeline based MIDI, OSC and DMX sequencer made for audiovisual artists.”
 Of course, there’s already a sequencer in HeavyM, but Vezér allows you to go further and create timeline automations for many parameters.
 It uses the OSC protocol to let you control all the parameters in HeavyM that have an OSC address.
 It might seem complicated, but Vezér is actually quite intuitive to use!

 In this tutorial, we’ll give instructions on how to connect HeavyM and Vezér and a few pointers to get started with timeline automation.
 Check out the video tutorial below, or follow the step-by-step instructions after it.